nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ## Engineering Team Concern: Adaptability

-- Some engineers are good for a [v1 (prototype) build](https://queue.acm.org/detail.cfm?id=2841311)
+- Some engineers are good for a [v1 (prototype) build](https://queue.acm.org/detail.cfm?id=2841311).
-- Some engineers are good for a v2 build
+- Some engineers are good for a v2 build.
-- Some can adapt to both, some can't
+- Some can adapt to both, some can't.
+- Some environments cannot support a v1/v2 development process.

 Note: